ztkeane/Zach-Basketball/README.md

 Open Eclipse -> file -> import -> git -> Projects from Git
 You will need the URL: https://github.com/ztkeane/Zach-Basketball.git

-How to not break your project and send yourself into madness:
-Open gitbash, go to the directory where your eclipse project is stored from previous steps (look for the git directory) git add . git commit -m 'whatever you want the message to be'
+How to not break your project and send yourself into madness:\n Open gitbash, go to the directory where your eclipse project is stored from previous steps (look for the git directory) git add . git commit -m 'whatever you want the message to be'